Nlea/camunda-cloud-worker-choose-activity/README.md

 **set up the worker** \
 Make sure to load all the maven dependencies that are included in the pom file.
 In order to connect to Camunda Cloud create a application.properties file in the main/ ressource folder.
 In that file provide your Camunda Cloud Cluster credentials.
 You can find an example [here](https://docs.camunda.io/docs/guides/setting-up-development-project#configure-connection)

-If everything is set up you can start the CloudWorkerChooseActivityApplication class.
+If everything is set up you can start the CloudWorkerChooseActivityApplication class. :tada:

+If you would build your own worker form sretch you can follow this [tutorial](https://docs.camunda.io/docs/guides/setting-up-development-project#prerequisites)